 I’d never heard of this company until I started seeing ads on Instagram, and I was quickly attracted to the images of girls that looked like me in beautiful clothes.

 Dia&Co is a clothing box that is tailored to your style and size.
 You fill out a questionnaire and answer questions about the colors you like, your budget, and the items you’d like to receive.
 Then a stylist will handpick five pieces of clothing for you to try on at home.
-They recently added an activewear clothing box, and they even have an option that lets you be the stylist.
+They recently added an activewear clothing box (you can read my review HERE), and they even have an option that lets you be the stylist.

 Each box costs $20, and that amount is applied to anything you decide to purchase.
 If you purchase everything in your box, you receive a 25% discount off of your total.
 Shipping is free both ways, and you have five days to decide what you want to keep.